-From the video coverage of the two events, it is evident that the majority of participants of both, the Navalny demonstration, as well as those in Nalchik, have been born after the mid-80s and grew up using social media and smartphones.
-Today they constitute about 30% of Russia’s working age population, and by the end of Putin’s new term will amount to 60%.
-They want to live in a different Russia.
+From the video coverage of the two events, it is evident that the majority of participants of both, the Navalny demonstration, as well as those in Nalchik, have been born after the mid-80’s and grew up using social media and smartphones.
+Today they constitute about 30% of Russia’s working age population, and by the end of Putin’s current term will amount to about 60%.
+This population wants to live in a different Russia.

 Regional business owners, criminal bosses and law enforcement officials— in essence, all former or still active bandits—can gain political and economic sovereignty only with the support of the population at large.
 This piece is an attempt to explain three points: 1.
 Why the entrepreneur strongmen must be involved in modernization efforts; 2.
 Why they should be interested in getting involved; and 3.
 How this process would look in practice.